JeremyACase/ubiquia/README.md

   * [For Devs: Building Ubiquia](#for-devs-building-ubiquia)
   * [For Devs: Building Subprojects](#for-devs-building-subprojects)
 * [Contributors](#contributors)

-## Ubiquia Overview

-### About
-Ubiquia is a production-grade multi-agent system (MAS) orchestration tool that brings the power of dynamic, runtime agent coordination to real-world deployments.
-Key features include:

-- 🛠️ **Production-Ready MAS Orchestration:** A carefully architected orchestration engine designed to handle dynamic, real-time data flows and resilient agent networks.
-- 🌐 **Distributed Belief State with YugabyteDB:** Built on YugabyteDB, a resilient, distributed SQL database that underpins Ubiquia’s shared global belief state, ensuring eventual consistency and high availability.
-- 🔄 **Dynamic Domain Ontology Realization:** Ubiquia can derive bidirectional, relational database schemas--domain ontologies--directly from JSON schemas at runtime, enabling rapid modeling that adapts to evolving requirements.
-- 🔍 **Runtime Schema Validation:** Employs JSON Schema validation to ensure that all data exchanged between agents and the orchestration layer adheres to well-defined, dynamically loaded schemas.
-- 🌐 **Automatic RESTful API Generation:** Automatically creates a RESTful server that exposes these domain ontologies as APIs, providing seamless CRUD operations for runtime-managed data.
-- 🚀 **Kubernetes-Native Deployment:** Ubiquia is designed to run seamlessly in containerized environments orchestrated by Kubernetes, making it easy to deploy, scale, and maintain in real-world production clusters.
-- 🔄 **Resilience to Network Partitions:** Engineered to gracefully handle transient network partitions, ensuring that agents can rejoin the system and maintain a consistent belief state.
-- ☕ **Spring Boot Foundation:** Leverages the battle-tested Spring Boot ecosystem for robust microservice capabilities, including dependency injection, lifecycle management, and secure configuration.

-Together, these features make Ubiquia a production-ready, highly reliable MAS orchestration tool that is both developer-friendly and operationally robust.

 ## Quickstart
 The quickest way to get up and running with Ubiquia is to follow this section.